henningst/henningst.github.io/_posts/2017-04-26-publish-xunit-test-results-in-vsts.md

 ## VSTS Build definition

 In VSTS my build process consists of mainly 2 tasks.
 The first task is executing the Cake script and makes sure all the projects compile and all the tests are run.
-After adding the extra argument as shown above, the main build step is also making sure the test results are written to `TestResults.xml`.
+After adding the extra argument as shown above, the main build step is also making sure the test results are written to `TestResults.xml` which we can then pick up in a subsequent step.

 ![Cake build settings]({{ site.url }}/assets/img/posts/vsts-testresults/01.png)

-You need to add another task in order for VSTS to pick up the test result file.
+In order to actually show the test report, we need to add another task to the build definition in VSTS.
 This task is called `Publish Test Results`.
 This task is configured to look for all files matching the pattern `**/TestResults*.xml`.

 One important detail here is that you have to choose the `VSTest` test result format even if your tests are actually xUnit tests.